 Just because people do bad things don't make them bad people.
 It's just a matter of what you're willing to live with.
 But before you play judge, jury, and executioner, make sure that your slate is so clean that you can perform surgery on it.
 And you and I both know that's next to impossible.

 I'm not advocating that you stay with someone who mistreats you and is being dodgy.
 I'm saying don't leave over the one thing they did wrong but consider the things they may have done right!
-We all know, in the fight for all this 'equality' men aren't the only ones out here doing fool!
+We all know, that in the fight for all this 'equality,' men aren't the only ones out here doing fool!

 Lesson 5: Good thing come to those that work at it!